-Recently Google had made a change to their security settings that had disabled access to apps that are using less secure ways of authentication.
-Less secure apps would be apps only authenticating using your username and password as opposed to Google more modern methods.
-Setting up your Google@SAS account as IMAP in Thunderbird falls into this category as the only current option for authentication available from Google at this time is to set this with your normal password authentication.
-To enable access for these apps so that you can now configure your account you can go to, in your Google@SAS account, and then go to the following web address
+Recently Google made a change to their security settings that disabled access to apps that are using less secure ways of authentication.
+Less secure apps would be apps using only authentication by username and password as opposed to more modern methods.
+Setting up your Google@SAS account as IMAP in Thunderbird falls into this category, as the only current option for authentication available from Google at this time is to set this with your normal password authentication.
+To enable access for these apps so that you can now configure your account, first log into your Google@SAS account, and then go to the following web address

 and select Turn On.
 Once this is enabled you can then follow the instructions: